micahwalter/building-analytics-at-cooper-hewitt/13-visualizing_the_warehouse.md

 ![Diagram 10](images/diagram-10.png)
 Diagram 10

-**Collected Objects By Department** - Here we start to slice up the Pen Data a little further.
-We can group collected objects by things like Department as seen in the diagram below.
-Since we’ve joined this data with our collection data, we can see the full text description of each department right in the report.
+**Collected Objects By Department** - Here, CHSDM staff have grouped collected objects by Department as seen in the Diagram 11.
+Since the warehouse joined this data with collection data, it's possible to read the full text description of each department within the report.